Kray twins: The Kray legend

 The American scholar Homer Pettey noted that there have been more films made about the Krays than other British gangsters.
 Pettey argued that popularity of the Krays as cinematic subjects reflected the image of the twins as the embodiment of the "dark sides of British national identity", as symbols of a streak of national perversity, ferocity and cruelty that stands in marked contrast to the normal positive images of the national identity of Britain presented in films.
 Pettey wrote "To extrapolate from their careers elements of British national identity, however, is not so far-fetched as it might seem.
 The Kray twins not only cultivated these popular cultural icons of their era, but they also wanted to become media icons ...
 These sadistic twins initiated and accepted media practices that re-presented, re-mythologized and re-contextualized their lives".
-However, the fact that the Krays' criminal career came to an end with their convictions in 1969 allows their story, however unsavory and unpleasant it might be, to be presented on a reassuring note as the forces of law and order finally did triumph.
+However, the fact that the Krays' criminal career came to an end with their convictions in 1969 allows their story, however unsavoury and unpleasant it might be, to be presented on a reassuring note as the forces of law and order finally did triumph.

 Part of the appeal of the legend of the Krays is that their story ended with the "dark side" of life that they represented being vanquished.
 Pettey wrote: "In general, twins' lives fascinate because of their rarity in culture; their singularity forms the stuff of foundational myths, and lends itself to speculations about repetition, dualities and paradoxes.
 For Ron and Reggie Kray, local East End and London media lore hinted at two personalities, the gangster and the gentleman, the schizophrenic sadist and the clear-headed businessman, and the promiscuous homosexual and the monogamous married man."